 For a closer look at how engagement letters compare to other professional documents, the guide on Engagement Letter vs Proposal: Understanding Key Differences covers this well.

-Engagement letters are fundamental whenever you are delivering professional accounting services.
 They define the scope, responsibilities, fees and terms before work starts, protecting both you and your client.
 Letters of intent come into play when you are advising on or involved in exploratory or transactional work, where the outcome is not yet fixed and both parties need space to evaluate before committing.

 | Scenario | Use an LOE | Use an LOI |